SebasF1349/LB-Date-Math-Extension/README.md

 |MM/DD-YY|08/15-21|
 |dddd Do [of the month] MMMM, [year] YYYY|Sunday 15th of the month August, year 2021|
 |[rubbish] ddd- [LioranBoard] /HHmm|rubbish Sun- LioranBoard /0650|

+## Clarifications

+* When you add a date without a time, the default time will be 00:00.
+* Outputs are always strings, even when it's just a number.
+Remember to use String to Real command if you plan to do math with those.
+* Added yellow alerts in the receiver if any important field is not complete or the format is wrong.

 ## Installation